SXKA/Qt-Gomoku/README.md

 // Search for the best move for white. const auto bestMove = engine.bestMove(White);

-// Check the best move is legal. const auto legal = Search::Engine::isLegal(bestMove);
+// Check the best move is legal.
+(Should be legal) const auto legal = Search::Engine::isLegal(bestMove);

 if (legal) {